Last Updated: January 11 2024

 Specify a Credit Limit to receive an alert when you create a job or quote if the customer still owes more than this amount.

-Selecting On Stop puts the customer on stop and restrict creating new jobs for them if they have exceeded the defined Credit Limit, although you can still manage and complete their existing jobs.
+Selecting On Stop puts the customer on stop and restrict creating new jobs for them.
+You can still manage and complete their existing jobs.
 You need the correct security group permissions to place a customer on stop.
 Learn more in How to Set Up Security Groups.